Jeter-work/portfolio/00 - intro.md

-# portfolio
+# Personal DevSecOps Portfolio

-The files in this repo represent tasks and activities that I have undertaken which demonstrate technical and personal skills.
-Typically the projects represent upgrades to our home network, home automation, or self hosted services.
-I choose to implement these projects in a way that reflects methods typically used in paid DevSecOps work.
+The files in this repository showcase my technical and personal skills through various home lab projects and activities.
+These projects primarily focus on:

+- Home network infrastructure upgrades
+- Home automation solutions
+- Self-hosted services and applications

+I approach these projects using industry-standard DevSecOps practices and methodologies, demonstrating my ability to:

+- Implement secure-by-design principles
+- Use Infrastructure as Code (IaC)
+- Follow CI/CD best practices
+- Apply monitoring and observability patterns

+## Repository Structure

+*[Add sections describing the organization of your portfolio]*

+## Technologies Used

+*[Add key technologies, tools, and frameworks used across projects]*